Monikaya/Twitter-Liked-Image-Scraper/README.md

 If you're having trouble activating the venv on windows try doing activate.ps1 instead of just activate.
 Should solve it

 ### TODO
-- Make download speeds consistent
-- Some other misc features, mostly done though
+- Possibly make tweepy async, wouldn't really benefit though